 The global market for natural gas engines is growing, but severe operating conditions and lubricant contamination can shorten their operating life.
 Analysing the physical and chemical properties of used oils can keep them running longer.

-A recent report by Infinium Global Research predicts the gas engine market (including natural gas engines) will experience 6.5 per cent growth by 2024.
+A report by Infinium Global Research predicts the gas engine market (including natural gas engines) will experience 6.5 per cent growth by 2024.

 As an increasing number of plants depend on natural gas to power their operations, maximising production revenue through equipment reliability, and component and engine life will become more important.